How to get to Tartu?

 Apart from that, Estonia has bus links with major cities in Germany, Poland, Russia, Ukraine and the Baltic countries.
 Due to the relatively short distances, coach trips from Riga and St. Petersburg are a good alternative to air travel.
 Both cities have direct connections to Tartu.

 From Tallinn Airport to Tartu: There are some express buses which also take passengers from the Tallinn Airport (stop "Tallinna lennujaam" in Estonian) on their way to Tartu (timetable).
-If you wish to get on the bus at the airport, it is advisable to buy the ticket in advance (online, printing out the ticket yourself).
+If you wish to get on the bus at the airport, it is necessary to buy the ticket in advance online.

 From Tallinn Airport to Tallinn Bus station: Tallinn Bus station is situated quite close to Lennart Meri Tallinn Airport and you can take a taxi or public transportation to get there (see the directions).
-As Tallinn Airport is a relatively small one, it is easy to find the area where public transportation and taxis are waiting in front of the building.
+As Tallinn Airport is a relatively small one, it is easy to find the area where public transportation and taxis are waiting in front of the building or next to it.
 It is a short distance by taxi and it should not cost you more than 5 EUR to get to the bus station.
 It is also possible to use public transportation, bus No. 2 from the airport stops not too far from the bus station (the "Autobussijaam" stop) and you need to cross 2 intersections to reach to the bus station.
-You can buy a ticket from the bus driver and it costs 1.6 EUR for one ride (ticket info and timetable).
+You can buy a ticket from the bus driver and it costs 2 EUR for one ride (ticket info and timetable).
+You can also get to the bus station with the tram.

 From Tallinn Bus station to Tartu: Buses leave almost every 30 minutes from 5.45 in the morning until 23.59 at night (timetable).
 Tickets cost approximately 10 EUR and can be purchased from the ticket office inside the bus station or from the bus driver.
 To get a student discount, you need to show your International Student Card (ISIC).
 Carrier SEBE offers a discount to people under 26.
 It will take you 2.5 hours to reach Tartu.
 Buses are comfortable and most of them have WiFi.
 Express buses also have touch screens and you can watch movies (you need your own headphones, but you can also purchase them from the bus driver).